 - If the requested information is a consumer’s government-issued identification numbers, bank account details, medical data, account password or other security-related data, or unique biometric data.

-How to respond to a DSAR?
+How do you respond to a DSAR?

 We have already seen what information data subjects can request to access.
 However, it remains a question of how you are going to respond to such a request.
 Is there a standard DSAR template or a form?